navjack/KasaLightControl/API_DOCUMENTATION.md

     ```json
     {
       "ip": "string_device_ip",        // Required
-      "on_off": boolean,               // Optional, true for on, false for off
+      "on_off": int,               // Optional, 1 for on, 0 for off
       "brightness": int,             // Optional, 0-100
       "hue": int,                    // Optional, 0-360
       "saturation": int,             // Optional, 0-100
-      "color_temp": int              // Optional, 2500-6500 (Kelvin).
+      "color_temp": int              // Optional, 2500-9000 (Kelvin).
 Setting color_temp will typically override hue/saturation.
     }
     ```
     *Note: Send only the parameters you wish to change.
 If `color_temp` is set to a non-zero value, the bulb usually switches to white mode, and `hue`/`saturation` might be ignored or reset.*